How Music Therapy Affects the Brain in Autism

 I think there are a few important messages here:

 1. Music interventions can improve social communication in school-age children with ASD.
 Music interventions and music therapy have long been seen as an "alternative" therapy, and have not been readily accepted by the scientific community.
 This research supports music intervention as a promising way to improve social communication in ASD.
-Hopefully, this type of work leads to increased availability of music intervention providers, insurance coverage, and more research funding for this topic so more research can be conducted.
+Hopefully, this type of work leads to increased availability of music intervention providers, insurance coverage, and more funding for research.

 I am enthusiastic about music intervention as a new avenue to help children with ASD, and I look forward to reading more about it and contributing to future research efforts.